arjunsripathy/robot_emotive_space/README.md

-Placeholder repo to soon include cleaned code for "Teaching Robots to Span the Space of Functional Expressive Motion"
+Code release for "Teaching Robots to Span the Space of Functional Expressive Motion"